baely/baely/README.md

 ## G'day, I'm Bailey 👋

 > 🎓 Compsci student at The University of Melbourne <br>
-> 👨‍💻 Currently working as a Software Engineer at Loan Market Group <br>
+> 👨‍💻 Currently working as a Software Engineer<br>
 > ☕️ Software engineer with Swap Cup, an eco-friendly student-led initiative <br>
 > 🌱 Building on my understanding and application of Python